Science Ninja Team Gatchaman: The Movie: Plot

 Sosai X traveled millions of light years to reach the planet Earth and creates a mutant Berg Katse.
 Thirty years later he is the leader of the terrorist organization known as Galactor.
 They want to conquer the world.
 Since Galactor controls the mechanical monster "Turtle King," the nations of the world live in fear.

 Earth's only hope lies with five teenagers who can move like shadows.
 They are Gatchaman, five superheroes who arrive in their spaceship "God Phoenix" to stop Galactor's Machiavellian plans of world domination.

 Cast

 Production

 The movie is a feature-length retelling of the events of the TV series consisting primarily of footage from key episodes, namely the first two episodes, 51-53 (the V2 project arc) and the final four episodes.
 However, the first three minutes of the movie consists of newly animated footage depicting the arrival of Leader X on Earth and the birth of Berg Katse.

-Instead of the music from the TV show by Bob Sakuma, an all-new score was composed by Koichi Sugiyama and performed by the NHK Symphony Orchestra.
-It was notably the first Japanese animated movie to feature a stereo soundtrack.
+Instead of the music from the TV show by Bob Sakuma, an original score was composed by Koichi Sugiyama.
+It was notably the very first anime score to be performed by the NHK Symphony Orchestra.